Vic Fedeli: Local service

 Fedeli served ten terms on the board of the North Bay and District Chamber of Commerce, including as president in 1986.
 He has also served on the area's police board, health board, and conservation authority.

-Fedeli was recognized for his work in North Bay with the non-profit Air Base Corporation (ABPC), where he served as chairman from inception until 2002.
+Fedeli was recognized for his work in North Bay with the non-profit Air Base Property Corporation (ABPC), where he served as chairman from inception until 2002.
 His time there included a lawsuit against the federal government which resulted in a $3 million award to ABPC.
 Fedeli was named North Bay's Citizen of the Year in 1999.

 Fedeli received the Rotary International Paul Harris Fellowship in 1999, the Queen's Golden Jubilee Medal in 2002, and the Queen's Diamond Jubilee Medal in 2012.
 He was appointed honorary lieutenant colonel of The Algonquin Regiment in 2010, and honorary colonel in 2013.
 Internationally, Fedeli served as a director with Global Vision.